Panos997/AI/auto_tagging_generator/README.md

 # 🧠 AI Auto Tagging Generator

-An **AI-powered tagging tool** that automatically generates relevant tags for text or article content using **Google’s Gemini GenAI API**.
+An **AI-powered tagging tool** that automatically generates relevant tags for article or text content using **Google’s Gemini GenAI API**.
-It’s designed for use in **content classification**, **SEO**, and **editorial automation** workflows.
+Ideal for **content management**, **SEO**, and **automated classification** workflows.

 ---

 ## 🚀 Overview

-This project reads an article or paragraph of text and produces meaningful tags using the `gemini-2.5-flash` model.
+This project reads a text or article and produces a list of relevant tags using the `gemini-2.5-flash` model.
-It includes a Python module for programmatic use and a simple UI for interactive testing.
+It includes:
+- A Python client for interacting with the Gemini API
+- A lightweight UI for testing tag generation
+- A ready-to-run Colab setup

 ---

 ## ⚙️ How It Works

-1. The Gemini client is initialized with your API key.
+1. Initializes a Gemini client with your API key.
-2. The article text is passed to the model.
-3. The model responds with a JSON list of tags.
+2. Sends the article text to the model with a tagging prompt.
-4. Tags are cleaned, deduplicated, and limited to your specified maximum count.
+3. Receives structured JSON containing tag suggestions.
+4. Cleans and deduplicates the tags before returning them.

 ---